Skip to main content

 Postcard showing escalators from lower level of Sunvalley Mall, with B. Dalton Bookseller visible on upper floor.

-A view from the upper level of Sunvalley’s center court, where escalators rise from the shadowy lower floor.
+Postcard showing a view of the upper level of Sunvalley’s center court, where escalators rise from the shadowy lower floor.

 The postcards also documented an aspect of Sunvalley's design that is easy to forget today: much of the mall's second level was built above a partially underground lower floor.